Writing/Designing NSF Proposals

 Jan 23 2014

-Our one-day workshop covers essential research resources, and the conversion of ideas into fundable research.
-After the workshop, you will understand how to navigate the world of grant procurement, identify the key sections of successful proposals, and demonstrate the excellence and innovation that propels your research beyond other submissions.
-You will also understand the diversity of the grant programs and how to respond to various NSF guidelines.
+Our one-day focused workshop addresses essential NSF research resources, as well as the conversion of ideas into fundable research.
+Following the workshop, you will understand how to navigate the mechanisms of grant procurement, identify the critical sections of successful proposals, and demonstrate the excellence and innovation that propels your research beyond other submissions.
+You will also understand the diversity of the grant programs and comprehend how to respond to various NSF guidelines.

-The training addresses the overall strategic plan for writing grants, including: intellectual merit, broader impacts, goal, objectives, approach, key personnel, and budgets.
-Our instructors will engage you in interactive exercises, lectures, and discussions to better understand how to research, write, and develop your individual research proposals.
+Your training covers the overall strategic plan for writing grants, including: intellectual merit, broader impacts, goal or hypothesis, objectives, approach, key personnel, and budgets.
+Our instructors will engage you in interactive exercises, lectures, and discussions so you can better understand how to research, write, and develop your individual research proposals.

 Our curriculum targets:

-- Beginners seeking to acquire the techniques to research and draft grant-winning proposals for various funders
+- Early Career researchers seeking to acquire the techniques to research and draft winning NSF grant proposals

-- Experienced grant writers looking to polish existing skills and receive updates about funding trends
+- Senior Principal Investigators and grant writers looking to polish existing skills and receive updates about NSF funding trends

 You will learn how to: